Calvineries/Gmod-Nexus-External-ESP/README.md

 ## About
 Nexus is an open-source Python external ESP, triggerbot and bhop compiled with PyInstaller **for GMOD x64**.

-It's external : nothing is injected, no lua code is used/edited.
+It's an external: nothing is injected, no lua function are used.
+In the [GLua programming language](https://wiki.facepunch.com/gmod/), there is no way to know if a player is using software that is reading the game's memory.

-The visuals are not in the game: it's another application which is on top of gmod.
+The visuals are displayed in another application, as an overlay.
-So it's impossible to detect, impossible to screengrab.
+Screengrab scripts use the lua [render.Capture](https://wiki.facepunch.com/gmod/render.Capture) function, which only capture what is rendered by the game.

 |Features|Methods|Undetectable
 |-|-|-|